 Ridge Community High School will strive to help each student make positive behavioral choices.
 The Choice Room is a place to learn, and our goal is to help students make the best decisions possible and to keep them in school.
 Through the Choice Program we handle all minor school concerns such as tardiness, minor discipline issues, dress code and other minor infractions.
 When a student is sent to the Choice Room we will work with him/her to correct the situation.
 Students will remain in the Choice room for the remainder of the period in which they were sent.

 While in the Choice Room, students will not be permitted to sleep, put head down, eat, drink, or chew gum.
 In addition, work will be assigned by a dean to be completed by the end of the period.
 Failure to do so may result in additional disciplinary consideration.
 Students will be permitted to make up academic work within three days of being assigned to choice.
 The student will be permitted to return to classes the following period.
-However, two (2) visits to the Choice Program in one day due to disciplinary infractions will result in the student being assigned and out-of-school suspension.
+However, two (2) visits to the Choice Program in one day due to disciplinary infractions will result in the student being assigned an out-of-school suspension.
 Each student will receive three (3) opportunities to correct minor misbehaviors per class period before receiving an out-of-school suspension.
 If a student reaches 7 infractions overall, the parent/guardian will be required to conference in person with administration before the student can return to school.

 Any major disruption may result in immediate suspension from school depending on severity of the situation, as well as the student’s reaction.